boundlessgeo/GeoGit/doc/manual/source/data/import.rst

 * ``--user``: User name.
 Default: postgres
 * ``--password``: Password.
 Default: <no password>

-I using a SpatiaLite database only the following parameters are used.
+If using a SpatiaLite database only the following parameters are used.

 * ``--database``: The database to connect to.
 Default: database.sqlite
 * ``--user``: User name.
 Default: user